-Nearshore rockfish compose the majority of take in the commercial nearshore fishery.
+Nearshore rockfish compose the majority of landings in the commercial nearshore fishery.
 In Oregon, this fishery became a limited-entry permit-based program in 2004, following the rapid development of the open access nearshore fishery in the late 1990's.
 The commercial nearshore fishery exclusively targets groundfish with separate management groups for Black Rockfish, Blue and Deacon Rockfish, Cabezon, Kelp Greenling, and Oregon's "Other Nearshore Rockfish" complex.
 The fishery is primarily composed of small vessels (25 ft. average) fishing in waters less than 30 fathoms.
 Fishing occurs mainly with hook and line jig and bottom longline gear types.
 The majority of active permit holders are located on the southern Oregon coast, resulting in most of the catch landed in Port Orford, Gold Beach and Brookings.
 Black Rockfish continue to comprise the majority of landings.
 The fishery supplies mainly live fish markets, but also provides fresh fish products.

 Landings are regulated through bimonthly trip limits, minimum size limits, and annual harvest guidelines (HG).
-Landings from 2019 commercial nearshore fishing, logbook compliance, economic data, and biological data were published in the 2019 Commercial Nearshore Fishery Data Update (Rodomsky et al. 2020).
+In 2021, landings from commercial nearshore fishing, logbook compliance, economic data, and biological data were published in the 2020 Commercial Nearshore Fishery Data Update (Rodomsky and Matteson 2021).
 Weekly updates on landings and model projections allow MRP staff to effectively manage the fishery in-season.
-In 2020 during COVID-19, overall effort started slow and landings across all species groups except for Other Nearshore Rockfish ran low.
-In period 3, initial in-season increases of 600 pounds were made to each Black Rockfish bimonthly trip limit for periods 4 through 6.
-After Black Rockfish catch remained low in period 4, an additional 600 pounds was added to Black Rockfish period 5 and 6 trip limits (1,200 pounds in total to those last two periods) to maximize fisher opportunity and HG attainment.
+In 2021, overall effort (number of fishing trips) was close to the historical average until July, after which the fishery slowed, and effort dropped to a new historical minimum by mid-August where it remained through the rest of the year.
+Black Rockfish landings generally followed the trend in effort, although it remained above the historical minimum.
+In response, period 5 and period 6 trip limits for Black Rockfish were increased from 1,800 and 1,500 pounds per period respectively to 2,700 pounds per period in both periods to maximize opportunity and HG attainment.
+Blue and Deacon rockfish landings were above the historical average but did not approach the HG.
 Blue and Deacon Rockfish trip limits were not adjusted up as they do not limit landings.
-Other Nearshore Rockfish landings ran high late into period 5 so the period 6 trip limit was lowered to 45 pounds and a daily trip limit of 15 pounds was implemented 9/23 to slow landings.
-In retrospect, this last decrease was too restrictive.
-End of the year attainment of the Black Rockfish state HG was 82.2%, was 90.5% for Other Nearshore Rockfish and was 29.8% for Blue and Deacon Rockfish.
+Other Nearshore Rockfish landings remained near the historical average throughout most of 2021, and trip limits were not adjusted.
+End of the year attainment of the state HGs was 82% for Black Rockfish, 80% for Other Nearshore Rockfish, and 37% for Blue and Deacon Rockfish.
 For Cabezon and Greenling management specifics see the Other Groundfish section.